Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Actively manage burn projects to reduce disposal time and smoke impacts.
 Continually re-pile if needed.

-- Consult local municipalities or Alberta Agriculture and Forestry on how to mitigate impacts when undertaking larger winter burning projects near communities or roadways.
+- Consult local municipalities or the Alberta government on how to mitigate impacts when undertaking larger winter burning projects near communities or roadways.

 - Fire permits are required during wildfire season, which is March 1 to October 31.
 All burn piles must be fully extinguished before the start of wildfire season.